 About St. Luke's Hospital:

 St. Luke's Hospital is an independent, nonprofit healthcare provider committed to improving the quality of life for its patients and the community.
-In its 150-year history, St. Luke's has grown from a single hospital location to an advanced network of care.
-It provides personalized healthcare services in over 60 specialty areas at its 493-bed hospital in Chesterfield, Mo. and offers 25 other locations across the greater St. Louis area, bringing quality healthcare services close to home.
+Since its founding in 1866, St. Luke's has grown from a single hospital location to an advanced network of care.
+It provides personalized healthcare services in over 60 specialty areas at its 493-bed hospital in Chesterfield, Mo. and 143-bed St. Luke's Des Peres Hospital.
+It also offers more than 30 other locations across the greater St. Louis area, bringing quality healthcare services close to home.
 St. Luke's is nationally-recognized for quality care and consistently earns high patient satisfaction scores.
-In addition, St. Luke's is the exclusive St. Louis affiliate of the nation's No. 1 heart hospital, Cleveland Clinic's Sydell and Arnold Miller Family Heart & Vascular Institute.
-For more information, visit stlukes-stl.com/newsroom.
+In St. Louis, St. Luke's is the exclusive alliance provider for the nation's No. 1 heart hospital, Cleveland Clinic's Heart & Vascular Institute.